A relation between zip stacks and moduli stacks of truncated local shtukas: Unipotent Groups versus Pro-Unipotent Groups

-In this section we prove some lemmas that form the technical foundation of this work.
-These lemmas describe some relations between unipotent subgroups of a reductive group $G$ that are determined by one of its cocharacters and the unipotent subgroup $\mathcal{K}_1$ of its positive loop group $\mathcal{L}^+ G$.
+Let \( k, G, \mu \) be as in the previous section, without restrictions on the characteristic of \( k \).
+This section establishes key lemmas forming the technical foundation of this work.
+These lemmas describe relations between unipotent subgroups of \( G \), defined by $\mu$, and the unipotent subgroup \( \mathcal{K}_1 \) of its positive loop group \( \mathcal{L}^+ G \).

+The pair \( (G, \mu) \) determines the associated algebraic subgroups: the parabolic subgroup \( P_+ = P_{\mu} \) and its unipotent radical \( U_+ \).
+As group functors they are given by associating a \( k \)-algebra \( A \) with the groups (see \cite[Theorem 13.33]{MilneAlgebraicGroups}),